Carpet vs Hardwood: The Comprehensive Guide to Flooring

 Carpet tends to be priced by the square metre, ranging anywhere from £10 to £50 per square metre.
 For a good quality carpet, this will likely cost £25 per square metre upwards.

 Hardwood flooring is one of the more expensive options for flooring.
 Although this may be a bigger financial investment in the short-term, hardwood floors can be some of the longest lasting.
 You should ensure that they are professionally installed so that they last as long as possible.

 Typically, you can expect to pay around £30-£45 for materials and an additional £20 per square metre for labour and additional costs – of course, this depends on the size of your space and the type of hardwood floor you select.

-Comparatively to the other options, vinyl flooring is a relatively low-cost flooring solution.
-Similar to most flooring, vinyl floors do range in quality and that effects the total cost.
+Compared to the other options, vinyl flooring is a relatively low-cost flooring solution.
+Similar to most flooring, vinyl floors do range in quality and that affects the total cost.

-On average, expect to pay around £15 per square metre for a good quality vinyl flooring, most high street ranges will start less than £20 per square metre.
+On average, expect to pay around £15 per square metre for good quality vinyl flooring, most high street ranges will start at less than £20 per square metre.